Yellow-Dog-Man/Locale/README.md

 We recommend putting most translations into the general language file (single two letter or three letter code) and if necessary only put specific overrides into the more specific language file.
 That way, most translations can be shared across variants of the language if possible.

 Any strings you don't translate at all will also fall back into their English variants, so you don't have to worry about missing some of them, they can be translated later (or by another contributor).
 This also ensures that newly added strings in the English will show up and can be gradually translated as they come.

+## CI
+When you open a PR some tooling will run to validate that your JSON is valid and that your changes do not include any keys that are not found in the english file.
+If these checks fail, we cannot merge your PR so make sure to look into why the failure occurs.

 ## FAQ
 ### What if I find string that cannot be translated?